amberyli/CASA-thesis/code/readme.md

 # Code and outputs

-**Here is to store the codes of NetLogo and the outputs from BehaviorSpace.**
+**Here is to store the codes of my model and the outputs from BehaviorSpace.**

-Please download the file end with ".nlogo" for operating completely.
-Those end with ".csv" are outputs from BehaviorSpace originally.